Cyber-Security-July-Dec-2025/A2/README.md

 ### Using The App
 1. Enter username + password, click Generate Keys.
-2. Download the encrypted key file (optional but recommended).
+2. (Recommended) Download the encrypted key file for backup.
 3. Click Register to complete challenge signature.
 4. Select another online user and start chatting (messages appear after mutual registration).
-5. To reuse keys: choose password first, Load Key File, then Register.
+5. To reuse keys in a new session: enter the same username & password, Load Key File, then Register.
+6. Logout (top-right) ends session without deleting locally stored keys or message history.

 ### Security Notes
 Private key never sent to server.
 Server stores only public keys + encrypted message blobs.
 Challenge prevents impersonation with mismatched keys.
 Password quality directly affects private key protection—use a strong passphrase.
+Local message persistence is stored decrypted in your browser (localStorage).
+Use only on trusted devices; clear storage or use a private session for higher security.

 ### Future Enhancements
 * Add forward secrecy (X25519 ephemeral + double-ratchet) – outside current scope.